 Notes

-- To double check the hard candy stage, dip a wooden skewer in the sugar and then dipping it immediately into the cold water.
+- To check the hard candy stage without a thermoeter, dip a wooden skewer in the sugar and then dip it immediately into cold water.
 If it hardens the sugar is ready.

 - I highly recommend a silpat or wax paper for cooling the candied fruit.
 Alternatively, you can use parchment paper but it might stick.